CureVacs Covid decline shows that not all mRNA vaccines are created equal | ExBulletin

 If CureVac cannot get approval for its first-generation vaccine, it will be more difficult to pass clinical trials for a more promising second-generation version of the vaccine, Shu said.

-CureVac’s approach may have benefits, if it can be refined in the next generation of the vaccine.
+The CureVacs approach may have benefits, if it can be perfected in the next generation of the vaccine.
 Biotechnology only used 12 micrograms of mRNA in its injection, potentially allowing the same amount of substance to stretch for many more doses of the vaccine.
-In contrast, each dose of Pfizer-BioNTech contains 30 micrograms of mRNA, while that of Moderna requires 100.
+In contrast, each dose of the Pfizer-BioNTech vaccine contains 30 micrograms of mRNA, while Modernas requires 100.

 Dosage levels

-But the CureVac shot probably failed to effectively protect against Covid because those dosage levels were too low, said Peter Kremsner, director of the Institute of Tropical Medicine at the University of Tuebingen in Germany, who helped supervising the patient’s trial.
-The company couldn’t use a higher dose because it didn’t change the mRNA in the formulation, Kremsner said in an email.
+But the CureVacs shot likely failed to effectively protect against Covid because those dosage levels were too low, said Peter Kremsner, director of the Institute of Tropical Medicine at the University of Tuebingen in Germany, who helped supervising the patient’s trial.
+The company couldn’t use a higher dosage because it didn’t change the mRNA in the formulation, Kremsner said in an email.

-An earlier trial showed that the dosage of CureVac generated an amount of antibodies similar to that of patients recovering from natural Covid infection after two weeks, while the level of Moderna and Pfizer injections was three times higher, said Sam Fazeli, analyst at Bloomberg Intelligence.
+An earlier trial showed that the dosage of CureVacs generated an amount of antibodies similar to that of patients recovering from a natural Covid infection after two weeks, while the level for the injections of Moderna and Pfizers was three times higher. said Sam Fazeli, analyst at Bloomberg Intelligence.

 Despite the setback, CureVac says it will continue and seek regulatory approval as more vaccines are needed.
 A full analysis of age groups and the different variants of the trial will be needed, officials from the European Medicines Agency said on Thursday.

-Note: This version is expected to be more potent even if the mRNA is not changed, the company said, due to the optimization of the formula.
-Still, he pointed to new variations for the sobering results of his study, saying the landscape has changed since others ran their tests.